KLOW (BPC-157/TB-500/GHK-Cu/KPV Blend)

 Keep sealed, protected from light and moisture.
 Lyophilized: ≤ −20 °C for long-term (or 2–8 °C short-term).
 After reconstitution: 2–8 °C; avoid repeated freeze–thaw.
 Use sterile technique in research workflows.

-What is the KLOW Peptide?
+What Is the KLOW Peptide Blend?

 KLOW Peptide Blend Mechanism of Action (Research Only)